Canada far north city ordered to evacuate as wildfires advance

 "You put yourself and others at risk if you choose to stay later," he said.

-Yellowknife declared an emergency earlier this week, which was soon expanded across the vast northern territory as firefighters were forced to pull back in some areas.
+Yellowknife declared an emergency earlier this week, which was soon expanded across the huge northern territory as firefighters were forced to pull back in some areas.

 Strong winds have stoked the flames, and several towns and Indigenous communities are already under evacuation orders.